Plasma Combustion

 Last updated

 This kind of display acts in a similar way to Volumetric Projection, but it is considerably more dangerous and expensive.
-There are only one or two companies working on this display type right now, and one is Aerial Burton.
+There are only one or two companies working on this display type right now, and one is .
 There is limited information on how this display actually works, so take my layman’s explanation with a grain of salt.
 This display technique works by focusing high powered lasers onto a point in space.
 When the energy at that point gets hot enough, the air molecules get ionized and release some photons.
-Aside from ionized plasma, fluorescence is one, and cavitation is another when involving a fluid medium.
-Here is a demonstration video of the Aerial Burton display:
+Aside from ionized plasma, fluorescence is one, and is another when involving a fluid medium.
+Here is a demonstration of the Aerial Burton display:

 This display unfortunately has many drawbacks that are similar to those of a laser projector.
 They still work by moving a mirror very quickly, so there is a limited number of points that they can draw at a given time.
 There is also an added crackling noise component because of the tiny explosions needed to make the visuals.
 These tiny explosions can also emit an ozone gas that can be potentially harmful if used in an enclosed space.